-How to Build a File Upload Form with Express and Dropzone.js — SitePoint
+How to Build a File Upload Form with Express and DropzoneJS — SitePoint

 }

-If you aren’t using JSON, it’ll simply use the response body, for example:
+If you aren’t using JSON, it’ll simply use the response body.
+For example:

 Let’s demonstrate this by performing a couple of validation checks on the uploaded file.
-We’ll simply duplicate the checks we performed on the client — remember, client-side validation is never sufficient on its own.
+We’ll simply duplicate the checks we performed on the client.
+Remember, client-side validation is never sufficient on its own.

-To verify that the file is an image, we’ll simply check that the Mime-type starts with
+To verify that the file is an image, we’ll simply check that the MIME type starts with

 image/.
 ES6’s

-String.prototype.startsWith() is ideal for this, but let’s install a polyfill for it:
+String.prototype.startsWith() is ideal for this.

 Here’s how we might run that check and, if it fails, return the error in the format which Dropzone’s default error handler expects:

-if ( !req.file.mimetype.startsWith( 'image/' ) ) {
+if (!req.file.mimetype.startsWith('image/')) {

-error : 'The uploaded file must be an image'
+error: 'The uploaded file must be an image'

 }

-Tip: I’m using HTTP Status Code 422, Unprocessable Entity here for validation failure, but 400 Bad Request is just as valid; indeed anything outside of the 2xx range will cause the plugin to report the error.
+Note: I’m using HTTP Status Code 422, Unprocessable Entity, for validation failure, but 400 Bad Request is just as valid.
+Indeed, anything outside of the 2xx range will cause the plugin to report the error.

-Let’s also check that the image is of a certain size; the image-size package makes it really straightforward to get the dimensions of an image.
-You can use it asynchronously or synchronously; we’ll use the latter to keep things simple:
+Let’s also check that the image is of a certain size.
+The image-size package makes it really straightforward to get the dimensions of an image.
+You can use it asynchronously or synchronously.
+We’ll use the latter to keep things simple:

-var dimensions = sizeOf( req.file.path );
+const dimensions = sizeOf(req.file.path);

-if ( ( dimensions.width < 640 ) || ( dimensions.height < 480 ) ) {
+if ((dimensions.width < 640) || (dimensions.height < 480)) {

-error : 'The image must be at least 640 x 480px'
+error: 'The image must be at least 640 x 480px'

 }

-Note: This article was updated in 2020.
-For more on Node.js, read Node.js Web Development – Fourth Edition.